survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 );
 ```

 It is also possible to set up dynamic imports.
 This actually uses a feature known `require.context` internally.
-It is covered in greater detail at the *Understanding Chunks* chapter.
+It is covered in greater detail at the *Code Splitting* chapter.
 Here's a small example:

 ```javascript
 // The name of the avatar is received from somewhere